Elżbieta Hałas

-Elżbieta Hałas (1954–present) is a Polish sociologist and a professor at the University of Warsaw.
+Elżbieta Hałas (born 1954) is a Polish sociologist and a professor at the University of Warsaw.
 She specializes in the sociology of culture.

-She is the director of the Cultural Department in the University of Warsaw's Institute of Sociology.
-Previously (1981-2003) she lectured at the John Paul II Catholic University of Lublin, where she received her doctorate in 1986.
+Hałas is the director of the Cultural Department in the University of Warsaw's Institute of Sociology.
+From 1981 to 2003, she lectured at the John Paul II Catholic University of Lublin, where she received her doctorate in 1986.

-She is a member of a number of professional organizations, and has held a number of positions within them.
-She has edited a number of sociology journals.
-She is the author of a number of academic articles and books.